NYPL/digital-collections/README.md

 ### Deployments

-PR previews and `main` are all deployed to Vercel.
-Merges to `main` trigger automatic deployments to Vercel.
+PR previews are deployed to Vercel.

 QA deployments are automatically triggered by pushing changes to the `qa` branch. `qa` is deployed to AWS [via Github Actions](https://github.com/NYPL/digital-collections/blob/production/.github/workflows/deploy_qa.yml).